-This type of marriage is what Robin Fox, following Claude Levi-Strauss, called restricted exchange.
+This type of marriage is what Robin Fox, following Claude Levi-Strauss, called restricted exchange.25 Notice that only two extended families can engage in this exchange.
 Society remains relatively simple because it can expand only by splitting off.
 And, as we will see later, when daughter villages split off, the two lineages move together.